What Coffee Does to Your Metabolism

-- With the wrong creamers and sweeteners, your morning coffee may hamper your health goals.
+- Common coffee add-ins like artificial creamers and processed sweeteners may hamper your health goals.

 What makes coffee so good for you?

 Forget the myth that coffee slows down your performance.
-Science proves time and time again that your morning joe delivers big benefits for your well-being and metabolism:
+Science shows time and time again that your morning joe delivers big benefits for your health and wellness:

-Not everyone likes black coffee, but you aren’t doing yourself any favors if you add artificial creamers to your cup.
+Not everyone likes black coffee, but you probably aren’t doing yourself any favors if you add artificial creamers and sugar to your morning brew.

-While they add flavor to your mug, creamers load your coffee with ingredients that will make you feel foggy and fatigued.
-The most popular non-dairy creamers contain inflammatory franken-foods like dried corn syrup and vegetable oil, which won’t support steady energy or weight loss.
-Added flavors and sweeteners in these creamers can also spike blood sugar (and cravings).
+While they add flavor to your mug, artificial creamers load your coffee with ingredients that can make you feel foggy and fatigued.
+The most popular non-dairy creamers contain franken-foods like dried corn syrup and vegetable oil, which are high in sugar and inflammatory omega-6 fatty acids.

-Beware of other options for adding creamy flavor to your coffee, too.
-Anything with pasteurized dairy contains damaged fats, plus casein and lactose that can cause digestive distress or trigger allergies.
-Even plant-based creamers with almond or coconut milks contain added sugar or binders that mess with your gut bacteria, which can ultimately impact your metabolism.
+Plus, added sugar (including “natural” sugar, like cane and coconut sugar) contributes to blood sugar spikes and energy crashes.
+Even plant-based creamers with almond or coconut milk can contain added sugar or binders that mess with your gut bacteria, which can ultimately impact your metabolism.

-No matter how you sip it, creamers won’t help you get all the amazing benefits of coffee.
-If you want a smooth tasting brew that won’t sabotage your health goals, though, you still have options.
+No matter how you sip it, artificial creamers and added sugar won’t help you get all the amazing benefits of coffee.
+If you want a smooth-tasting brew that won’t sabotage your health goals, though, you still have options.

 Use these swaps for creamy and flavorful coffee

-- Mix in more spices.
-Anti-inflammatory spices like Ceylon cinnamon taste great in coffee and support fat burning.
-(Learn more here about delicious spices you can add to your coffee.)
+- Mix in flavorful spices: Spices like Ceylon cinnamon taste great in coffee and support fat-burning.

 Join over 1 million fans